segmentio/segment-docs/src/connections/sources/catalog/libraries/mobile/ios/ios-faqs.md

 As of [Version 4.1.0](https://github.com/segmentio/analytics-ios/releases/tag/4.1.0){:target="blank"}, Analytics-iOS now supports tvOS, macOS, and Catalyst as well.
 You can follow the [quickstart documentation](/docs/connections/sources/catalog/libraries/mobile/ios/quickstart/) to set it up.

 ## iPhone model in context object
-The model refers to Apple’s mobile device codes, and not to a specifc iPhone model.
+The model refers to Apple’s mobile device codes, and not to a specfic iPhone model.
+A broader list can be found within Apple's documentation.
 For example:
 iPhone15,3 : iPhone 14 Pro Max
-A broader list can be found witihin Apple's documentation.